Plotinus: Henosis

 Henosis is the word for mystical "oneness", "union", or "unity" in classical Greek.
 In Platonism, and especially neoplatonism, the goal of henosis is union with what is fundamental in reality: the One (τὸ Ἕν), the Source, or Monad.

-As is specified in the writings of Plotinus on henology, one can reach a state of tabula rasa, a blank state where the individual may grasp or merge with The One.
+As is specified in the writings of Plotinus on henology, one can reach a state of tabula rasa, blank state where the individual may grasp or merge with The One.
 This absolute simplicity means that the nous or the person is then dissolved, completely absorbed back into the Monad.
 Here within the Enneads of Plotinus the Monad can be referred to as the Good above the demiurge.
 The Monad or dunamis (force) is of one singular expression (the will or the one which is the good); all is contained in the Monad and the Monad is all (pantheism).
 All division is reconciled in the one; the final stage before reaching singularity, called duality (dyad), is completely reconciled in the Monad, Source or One (see monism).
 As the one source or substance of all things, the Monad is all encompassing.
 As infinite and indeterminate all is reconciled in the dunamis or one.
 It is the demiurge or second emanation that is the nous in Plotinus.
 It is the demiurge (creator, action, energy) or nous that "perceives" and therefore causes the force (potential or One) to manifest as energy, or the dyad called the material world.
 Nous as being; being and perception (intellect) manifest what is called soul (World Soul).

 Henosis for Plotinus was defined in his works as a reversing of the ontological process of consciousness via meditation (in the Western mind to uncontemplate) toward no thought (Nous or demiurge) and no division (dyad) within the individual (being).
 Plotinus words his teachings to reconcile not only Plato with Aristotle but also various World religions that he had personal contact with during his various travels.
 Plotinus' works have an ascetic character in that they reject matter as an illusion (non-existent).
 Matter was strictly treated as immanent, with matter as essential to its being, having no true or transcendential character or essence, substance or ousia (οὐσία).
 This approach is called philosophical Idealism.